rk85097/AeroScope/README.md

 # AeroScope

+**NOTE: This project is intended solely as a desktop gadget and must not be used for real-world flight navigation or operational decision-making.**

 AeroScope turns an ESP32-S3 round touch display into a small live **aircraft radar desktop gadget**.
 It shows nearby aircraft over a static map, radar range controls, aircraft trails, airport markers, and a touch details page with flight/aircraft information.

 The idea came from looking at existing aircraft-radar display projects: some were very simple and hobby-looking, while others were polished but expensive.
 This project aims for the middle point: good-looking, useful, and affordable.